ericstrobl/deepMKL/README.md

 The algorithm is described in detail in Strobl EV, Visweswaran S. Deep Multiple Kernel Learning.
 ICMLA, 2013. http://arxiv.org/abs/1310.3101

+I just uploaded this, so please let me know if you find any bugs/things dont work.

 Code
 ---